Get

 Even though there is a language barrier between humans and dogs, they have still earned the title of “Man’s Best Friend.”
 Imagine how strong your bond with your dog would be if you could talk to each other!

-The good news is that, although we may not be able to speak to our dogs, you can still communicate with them.
+The good news is that although we may not be able to speak to our dogs, we can still communicate with them.
 While you can’t enroll your dog in English lessons, you can learn how to better understand canine body language.
 Dogs communicate nonverbally, using their ears, tails, and more to express their emotions.

 The more you understand your dog’s body language, the better you can respond when they communicate their needs.
-In this article, we will look at 6 ways your dog expresses their emotions, and include pictures so you can see what canine body language looks like.
+In this article, we look at six ways your dog expresses their emotions and include pictures so you can see what canine body language looks like.

 The 6 Dog Body Languages